FerdiantJoshua/question-generator/README.md

 ### Running Free-input Question Generation

-Currently these models heavily dependent on third party ([Prosa.ai](https://prosa.ai)) API for POS Tag and NE.
+Currently these models are heavily dependent on third party API from [Prosa.ai](https://prosa.ai) for POS (Part of Speech) and NE (Named Entity).

-There are some provided scripts to run the free-input generation, but the API is not publicly accessible.
+There are some provided scripts to run the free-input generation, but as the API is not publicly accessible,
-**You are unable to use free-input to the model.**
+**you are unable to use free-text input to generate questions.**

-If you have access however, you would be able to execute this script:
+If you have access however, you will be able to execute this script:
 ```shell script
 python src/onmt/run_free_generation.py \
     --preprocess_output_path=free_input_001.txt \